Yasashari/C4-contest/Venus1.md

 Manual Auditing

 ## Recommended Mitigation Steps
-User correct value for blocksPerYear relevent to binance smart chain So it should be
+User correct value for blocksPerYear relevant to binance smart chain.
+So it should be

 blocksPerYear = 10512000